 In case of emergency, it’s always good to have an adult on hand.
 Seating children with their parents or their close relatives in attendance may be a solution to preventing unexpected drama.

 Don’t let mealtime give you anxiety.
 While you don’t want your reception lunch to become a free for all, you want your little attendees to have fun and enjoy themselves.
 Don’t stress about the mess by avoiding dishes that are likely to stain.

 Fancy finger foods and delicate vol-au-vents probably won’t be hugely appreciated by the children at your wedding, so think about having a child-friendly menu or alternatives that they can tuck into and enjoy.
 Children feast with their eyes so bright and vibrant textures will sure to go down a treat.
 And let’s face it – sometimes nuggets and nibbles are just what they need.

 Light coloured clothing and delicate fabrics that are expensive to dry clean so you may want to avoid foods that are messy to eat.
-Sandwiches, pastas and simple but tasty crudités are excellent options.
-Whatever you settle on, always double check if there are any allergies to accommodate for within your party.
+Sandwiches, pasta and simple but tasty crudités are excellent options.
+Whatever you settle on, always double-check if there are any allergies to accommodate for within your party.

 If your festivities are scheduled to go on into the evening when the lights dim down, let the children have some fun with colourful glow sticks.